 When can you apply?

-Citi's rules about application timing are best described as unofficial, internal rules.
-You won't find these restrictions published on Citi's website or application pages.
-But thanks to many applicants who shared information about their experience, the points-and-miles community has generally been able to agree on the following:
+Citi's timing rules aren't publicized on Citi's website or application pages.
+But thanks to many applicants who shared information about their experience, the points and miles community has generally been able to agree on the following:

 For personal (consumer) credit cards, Citi will accept a maximum of one (1) application in an eight-day period and a maximum of two (2) applications in a 60-day period.